yang991178/fluent-reader/README.md

 </p>

 - A modern UI inspired by Fluent Design System with full dark mode support.
-- Read locally, or sync with Feedbin or self-hosted services compatible with Fever API.
+- Read locally or sync with self-hosted services compatible with Fever or Google Reader API.
+- Sync with RSS Services including Inoreader, Feedbin, The Old Reader, BazQux Reader, and more.
 - Importing or exporting OPML files, full application data backup & restoration.
 - Read the full content with the built-in article view or load webpages by default.
 - Search for articles with regular expressions or filter by read status.